How to manage money with women and money flying around her

 Start with a growth money mindset

 Your mindset will affect your relationship, choices and habits with money.
 This mindset is usually developed from a young age of how you see people talk about, be affected by or manage money.
-It may require breaking limited beliefs you may have inherited from your past.
+It may mean breaking limited beliefs you inherited from your past.
 It’s moving from fear or inexperience over money to a place of intentional growth.

 Set your financial goals